kiali/kiali/kiali_api.md

 ### <span id="workload-status"></span> WorkloadStatus

-> WorkloadStatus gives
-number of desired replicas defined in the Spec of a controller number of current replicas that matches selector of a controller number of available replicas for a given workload
-In healthy scenarios all variables should point same value.
-When something wrong happens the different values can indicate an unhealthy situation. i.e. desired = 1, current = 10, available = 0 would means that a user scaled down a workload from 10 to 1 but in the operaton 10 pods showed problems, so no pod is available/ready but user will see 10 pods under a workload
+> desired = 1, current = 10, available = 0 would means that a user scaled down a workload from 10 to 1
+but in the operaton 10 pods showed problems, so no pod is available/ready but user will see 10 pods under a workload